grafana/grafana/docs/sources/installation/rpm.md

 | Grafana OSS               | grafana            | `https://packages.grafana.com/oss/rpm`             |
 | Grafana OSS (Beta)        | grafana            | `https://packages.grafana.com/oss/rpm-beta`        |

-> The Enterprise Edition is the default and recommended edition.
-It includes all the features of the OSS Edition, can be used for free and can be upgraded to the [full Enterprise feature set](https://grafana.com/products/enterprise/?utm_source=grafana-install-page), including support for [Enterprise plugins](https://grafana.com/grafana/plugins/?enterprise=1&utcm_source=grafana-install-page).
+> **Note:** Grafana Enterprise is the recommended and default edition.
+It is available for free and includes all the features of the OSS Edition.
+You can also upgrade to the [full Enterprise feature set](https://grafana.com/products/enterprise/?utm_source=grafana-install-page) and has support for [Enterprise plugins](https://grafana.com/grafana/plugins/?enterprise=1&utcm_source=grafana-install-page).

 Add a new file to your YUM repo using the method of your choice.
 The command below uses `nano`.